storageos/api-manager/controllers/fencer/README.md

 using a StatefulSet.

-To protect data integrity, Kubernetes guarantees that there will never be more than one instance of a Pod running at a time.
+To protect data integrity, Kubernetes guarantees that there will never be more than one instance of a StatefulSet Pod running at a time.
 It assumes that when a node is determined to be offline it may still be running but partitioned from the network and still running the workload.
-Since it is unable to verify that the Pod has been stopped it errs on the side of caution and does not allow a replacement to start on another node.
+Since Kubernetes is unable to verify that the Pod has been stopped it errs on the side of caution and does not allow a replacement to start on another node.